HandBrake/HandBrake-docs/source/docs/en/1.9.0/technical/audio-codecs.markdown

     -   HandBrake offers Vorbis audio encoding as well.

--   Opus
+-   Opus:

-    -   Available in MKV files, Opus is the successor to Vorbis.
+    -   Opus is the successor to Vorbis.
 HandBrake uses libopus for encoding.

 -   AC3 and E-AC3: